Pineapple Growing in the Florida Home Landscape

 Harvest, Ripening, and Storage

-For optimum fruit sweetness, pineapple fruit should be harvested when 1/3 to 2/3 or more of the peel (called a shell) has turned from green to yellow.
+For optimum fruit sweetness, pineapple fruit should be harvested when 1/3 to 2/3 or more of the peel (called a shell) color has turned from green to light green to greenish yellow.
 Alternatively, fruit may be picked at a late mature green stage (fully mature, full size but not turning yellow) and allowed to ripen at room temperature.
-Complete ripening may then be allowed at room temperature (78-82°F; 26-28°C) before refrigeration.
+Complete ripening may then be allowed at room temperature (78–82°F; 26–28°C) before refrigeration.
 Generally, once it is ripe, fruit may be held in the refrigerator for up to a week before use.
-Immature (green fruit) should not be placed in the refrigerator.
-Refrigeration can cause chilling injury to immature fruit and prevent it from ripening properly.
+Immature (green fruit) should not be placed in the refrigerator because this may cause chilling injury and the fruit will not ripen properly.

 Uses and Nutritional Value